 Dr. Charles C. Southerland, working with other health care professionals and public officials in Mexico hoped to bring medical care to the crippled children in the Yucatan as an ongoing project.

 Barry University School of Podiatric Medicine offers its students many opportunities to volunteer in the local and global community consistent with the mission of the institution.
-However, visits to the Yucatan with Dr Southerland's team can only be made by residents and very rarely by fourth-year students.
+Select third- and fourth-year students are permitted to participate in the Yucatan Project mission trips, which normally take place several times per year.
+The team usually consists of one surgeon, three residents and one student per trip.